numandev1/react-native-keys/README.md

 await Keys.secureFor('SECRET_KEY'); // 'ABCSE#$DDSD
 ```

-Keep in mind It's [basically impossible to prevent users from reverse engineering mobile app secrets](https://rammic.github.io/2015/07/28/hiding-secrets-in-android-apps/) but this librrary iis more secure.
+Keep in mind It's [basically impossible to prevent users from reverse engineering mobile app secrets](https://rammic.github.io/2015/07/28/hiding-secrets-in-android-apps/) but this library is more secure.

 ## Setup